In this article

 Three patterns consistently lead to poor outcomes.

 Choosing based on feature count rather than workflow fit.
 The platform with the longest feature list is not necessarily the one that solves your specific problem.
-A property management company needs different capabilities than a SaaS business.
+A usage-based SaaS business needs different capabilities than a services firm.
 Evaluate whether the platform understands your industry's specific AR challenges.

 Underestimating the importance of AI quality.
 In 2026, every AR platform claims to use AI.
 The question is whether the AI meaningfully changes outcomes or simply automates what a rules engine could do.
 Test the AI by presenting realistic scenarios during your evaluation.
 Send a customer reply with new information and see if the system responds intelligently or ignores it and fires the next template.